ctera/ctools/README.md

 ## Prerequisites

-### Required Settings
+### Requirements

+1. **Use a Portal Global Administrator account to login.**

+- There is currently no support for tenant admins or direct logins to Filers.
+All requests are sent through the Portal to connected Filers.

-1. Ensure necessary Remote Administration settings are enabled on the portal:
+2. **Ensure necessary Remote Administration settings are enabled on the portal:**

     Access the Global Administration view > Navigate to Settings > Control Panel > User Roles > Read/Write Administrator -> Ensure "Allow Single Sign On to Devices" is checked